mrmans0n/localio/README.md

 and your localizable files will be created with the parameters specified in the Locfile.

+### The Spreadsheet

+You will need a little spreadsheet with all the localization literals and their intended keys for internal use while coding.

+There is a basic example in this Google Drive link: [https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing](https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing).
+You just have to duplicate and save to your account, or download and save it as XLS file.

 ### Locfile

 A minimal `Locfile` example could be: